MicrobiologyA roundworm parasite.

 Raccoon poop.
 Raccoons like to crap in the same place time after time (they call them raccoon latrines) and their stool is filled with this parasite.

 People accidently (or so one hopes) handles the egg containing poop and then puts their hands in their mouth.
 Or eats an animal with the eggs.
+Children at risk as they tend to play in the dirt, oblivious to any risk (PubMed).
+I always remember the time my son ate a slug before I could to him: from the dirt to the stomach in the blink of an eye.

 B. procyonis roundworms are most prevalent in the midwestern, northeastern, and Pacific western states and in the mountainous regions of Virginia, Kentucky, and West Virginia.